 The Java Virtual Machine (JVM) is a virtual machine that resides on your computer and executes java byte code.
 The Java Virtual Machine understands only byte code; that’s why there is a javac compiler that converts the source code (.java) into byte code (.class) which JVM understands.
 Although JVM installed within different operating systems is different, JVM’s output is consistent across all operating systems.

 The following are different components present inside JVM:

-1. ClassLoader: The main function of the class loader is to read the .class file and save the bytecode into the method area of the JVM.
+1. ClassLoader: The class loader’s main function is to read the .class file and save the bytecode into the method area of the JVM.